Mohamed Naim: International career

 On 23 March 2018, Naim made his debut for the Maldives national team along with his elder brother Ahmed Numaan, at the National Stadium, Singapore, as an 80th-minute substitute for Hamza Mohamed in a friendly game where they lost 3–2 to Singapore.
 Naim traveled to India for the 2018 SAFF Championship with the Maldives team as a standby player with Abdulla Yaameen, but did not make it to the final 20-men by Croatian coach Petar Segrt.

 Naim played in the 2019 Indian Ocean Island Games, and scored in the 3–1 loss against Mayotte in the last group stage game.

 On 5 September 2019, Naim made his full debut for the national team in the 2022 FIFA World Cup qualification match against Guam at Dededo, where they won 1–0.

 Personal life

 Naim was born in Guraidhoo, Kaafu Atoll, on 7 October 1996.
-He has an elder brother, Ahmed Numaan, who is also a professional footballer playing for Club Eagles and Maldives national team with him.
+He has an elder brother, Ahmed Numaan, who is also a professional footballer and has represented Club Eagles and the Maldives national team.

-Naim married his girlfriend Shaany Ibrahim on 28 March 2019.